frontenddogma/web-development-glossary/manuscript/legal.md

 The cover is based on [a graphic](https://pixabay.com/illustrations/grid-web-millimeter-paper-lined-4728500/) by [Gerd Altmann](https://pixabay.com/users/geralt-9301/) ([Pixabay](https://pixabay.com/)).

-Several definitions build on [Wikipedia](https://en.wikipedia.org/wiki/Main_Page).
+A great number of definitions build on [Wikipedia](https://en.wikipedia.org/wiki/Main_Page).
 They are marked “†” and attributed in the appendix.
 The original definitions are licensed under a [CC BY-SA 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/).

 Some definitions build on the [MDN Web Docs Glossary](https://developer.mozilla.org/en-US/docs/Glossary).
-They are marked “‡” and attributed in the appendix.
+They are marked “‡” and likewise attributed in the appendix.
 The original definitions are licensed under a [CC BY-SA 2.5 license](https://creativecommons.org/licenses/by-sa/2.5/).